A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Results

 which is $33.9$ in AB magnitude.
 The threshold magnitude for DESI BGS is $20$ \citep{BGS}, and the faintest object observed in Hubble eXtreme Deep Field is at AB magnitude $31$ \citep{HST}.
 Compared with these, our detection is much fainter than observable light from direct imaging.

 With an angular diameter of $1.5''$ of the DESI fiber, the line surface brightness (flux per unit solid angle) is around the level of $10^{-19}\,\rm ergs/\rm s/\rm cm^{2}/\rm arcsec^{2}$.
 Moreover, fluxes should be divided by $1.3$ to undo the aperture corrections that were applied for point-source spectrophotometry.
-The $5\sigma$ detection limit for BG pairs is displayed in the upper panel of Figure~\ref{fig:5sig}.
-The level of $5\sigma$ detection limit of narrow line emissions estimated from the co-added spectra is $10^{-19}\,\rm ergs/\rm s/\rm cm^{2}/\rm arcsec^{2}$.
-For a singular isothermal sphere (SIS) density profile of $1/r^2$, we would expect the dark matter decay intensity in projection to drop as $1/r$.
-Therefore, we collapse across radius by weighting the spectra by $10''/r$, where $r$ is the angular separation between the pair.
+After this correction, the $5\sigma$ detection limit for BG pairs in angular separation bins is displayed in the upper panel of Figure~\ref{fig:5sig}.
+We quote our results conservatively using a $5\sigma$ limit as there are many spectral channels that are being searched, such that a single-detection of 3 or even 4$\sigma$ would not be sufficient to claim a line detection.
+For reference, the strongest detection of abnormal lines from the LRG sample is of $3.2\sigma$ at $2187\,\rm\mathring{A}$.

+To provide a single result averaged over angle, we construct another measurement weighting each pair by $10''/r$, following the motivation that a singular isothermal sphere (SIS) density profile of $1/r^2$ would have this projected profile.
+The resulting $5\sigma$ detection limit of narrow line emission at this $10''$ reference separation is about $10^{-19}\,\rm ergs/\rm s/\rm cm^{2}/\rm arcsec^{2}$, with wavelength dependence shown in the upper panel of Figure~\ref{fig:5sig}.

 While the search is mainly designed for narrow-line emissions and chooses the primary kernel size according to the dispersal velocity of galaxies, we also estimate the detection limit for broader-line emissions by increasing the sizes for both the Savitzky–Golay filter and the Gaussian convolution kernel.
-In the bottom panel of Figure~\ref{fig:5sig}, we show the detection limit when using a Savitzky–Golay filter with window size $505$ to remove the flux continuum and then a Gaussian convolution kernel with a width of $15\,\mathring{\rm A}$ for the same sample of BG pairs.
+In the bottom panel of Figure~\ref{fig:5sig}, we show the detection limit when using a Savitzky–Golay filter with window size $505\,\mathring{\rm A}$ to remove the flux continuum and then a Gaussian convolution kernel with a width of $15\,\mathring{\rm A}$ for the same sample of BG pairs.
+We observe that the $5\sigma$ detection limits for broad-line emissions are less constrained than for narrow-line emissions, due to the larger size of the convolution kernel.
+These results for BG pairs are again shown in Fig.~\ref{fig:err_compare}, compared with the $5\sigma$ detection limits for LRG pairs.

-We repeat the same process for LRG pairs.
-The weighted $5\sigma$ detection limit for narrow line emissions and broad line emissions and their comparison with those from the BGS group is shown in Figure~\ref{fig:err_compare}.
-We set the wavelength range to $3000-7000\,\mathring{\rm A}$ to focus at regions where the error is well-constrained for both galaxy groups.
-The detection limits for either narrow or broad lines are always similar for both pairings with BGs and LRGs, but the broad line detection behaves more poorly and shows more variability.
-This makes sense as the increase in the uncertainty of flux and the detection limit scale with the square root of the size of the convolution filter.